A school that is training for the industry needs the support of industry. You can support and use the school in 3 different ways:

 3: Training Partner

-During that school break – with the exception of the last term break towards the end of the second year (for preparation of the final TEVETA Exam) – the students will be with a dedicated company to gain practical experience and exposure.
+During that school break – except the last term break towards the end of the second year (for preparation for the final TEVETA Exam) – the students will be with a dedicated company to gain practical experience and exposure.

 After the two years, the students will then sit for the TEVETA Certificate exams (official government certificate) after which he/she will gain more practical experience for 6 months with the same company.
 The students will then go through an industrial assessment by ABCEC after which the successful students will get an ABCEC / industry endorsement (overall Heroes) about their true abilities.

-If you are interested to be part of this exciting process, please do not hesitate to contact either Mr. Gelson Maluma (email@example.com) or Mr. Sven Buchholz (firstname.lastname@example.org).
+If you are interested in being part of this exciting process, please do not hesitate to contact Mr. Gelson N Maluma (firstname.lastname@example.org)..

 The stress the importance of building up vocational skills in Zambia, ABCEC was fortunate to receive support by his Excellency, the first president, Dr. Kenneth Kaunda.